anuprshetty/IPL-Tree/README.md

 ### Second Normal Form (2NF):
 *A relation R is in 2NF if and only if*
 - *R is in 1NF*
-- *There is no partial dependency of a non-prime attribute to any key of R*
+- *There is no partial dependency of a non-prime attribute to any key of R.*

 **player_1nf** table has primary key **(p_id, role)**.
 But all the non-prime attributes of **player_1nf** table are partially dependent on **p_id**.
 So **player_1nf** table is not in 2NF.
 ***Conversion of player_1nf table to 2NF:***